Who was the Real Saint Nicholas? - American Minute with Bill Federer

 Greek Orthodox tradition attributes many miraculous answers to St. Nicholas' prayers.

-Once a storm was so violent that fishermen and sailors were unable to get back to shore, so the people begged Nicholas to help.
+Once a storm was so violent that fishermen and sailors were unable to get back to shore, so the people begged Nicholas for help.

 He went down to the docks and prayed, and the sea became calm so the fishermen and sailors could return safely to port, similar to the way Jesus calmed the sea as recorded in Matthew, chapter 8.